-- iii) Money officially trades at a fixed price level and the state's liabilities are safe but there is financial repression (case $N + P^\delta_G > 0$ in Proposition 7).7 - iv) Money officially trades at a market-clearing price and the liabilities are defaultable (case B > 0 in Proposition 11).
+- iii) Money officially trades at a fixed price level and the state's liabilities are safe but there is financial repression (case $N + P^ \delta_G > 0$ in Proposition 7).8 - iv) Money officially trades at a market-clearing price and the liabilities are defaultable (case B > 0 in Proposition 11).

 These four situations admit interesting interpretations in terms of fiscal and monetary interactions.
 Viewing monetary policy as encompassing the decisions to issue and trade money, and fiscal policy as the determination of taxes and the issuance of other nominal liabilities, one can decompose a policy \mathcal{P} into monetary policy-the issuance of M and the trading of money given real resources $-\delta_G$, and fiscal policy-the determination of transfers and repayment of liabilities.
 Given this interpretation, one can identify two channels through which fiscal concerns may influence monetary policy in our setup.
 First, monetary policy may seek to ensure that the state does not default.
-Second, monetary policy may seek to make spending $c{G,C}$ insensitive to the decisions of the private sector.
-One can then classify policies along the degree of fiscal influence on monetary policy.
+Second, monetary policy may seek to make real spending $c{G,C}$ insensitive to the (in and out of equilibrium) decisions of the private sector.
+One can then classify policies along the extent to which these two fiscal concerns influence monetary policy.